Debra Zapata Sprint Distance: The Sprint Distance course is a 500 meter swim, 15 mile bike, and a 5 Km run.

 CLIF Shot Energy Zone

 CLIF Bar is proud to be the Official Nutrition Sponsor of the Kerrville Triathlon.
 That means we'll be on course with CLIF Shot® Energy Gel.
-The CLIF Shot Energy Zone will be at Aid Station #1, which will be passed twice for the Quarter Distance, and four times for the Half Distance..
+The CLIF Shot Energy Zone will be at Aid Station #1, which will be passed twice for the Intermediate Distance, and four times for the Half Distance..
 Please refer to the official Kerrville Triathlon course maps above.

 What is CLIF Shot® Energy Gel?
 Clif shot energy gel is an easily digested source of carbohydrates and electrolytes for performance athletes during activity.
 It is the only energy gel made with 85-90% organic ingredients giving athletes essential nutrition for performance.

 Simply put, CLIF Shot® Energy Gel provides quick energy to athletes while racing and training.
 With our new formula and flavors, getting energized between breaths has never been easier.